Don Garber: National Football League

-Garber spent 16 years with the National Football League, finishing his tenure as the senior vice president/managing director of NFL International, where he oversaw all aspects of the NFL's business outside the United States, including the NFL Europe League.
-Garber began his career at NFL Properties in 1984 as a marketing manager and became the League's director of marketing in 1988.
-In 1992, he was appointed the NFL's senior vice president of business development and was responsible for a variety of television, special event and marketing activities.
+Garber spent 16 years with the National Football League, finishing his tenure as senior vice president and managing director of NFL International, where he oversaw the league's business outside the United States, including the NFL Europe League.

+He began his NFL career at NFL Properties in 1984 as a marketing manager and became the league's director of marketing in 1988.
+In 1992, he was appointed the NFL's senior vice president of business development and was responsible for television, special event, and marketing activities.Garber played a role in the growth and commercialization of major league events, including the Super Bowl.
+He contributed to efforts to secure high-profile performers for the halftime show, including Michael Jackson at Super Bowl XXVII (1993), helping establish the halftime show as a major entertainment property.

-MLS commissioner
+MLS Commissioner

-Garber was appointed as Major League Soccer commissioner on August 4, 1999, succeeding Doug Logan.
-One of his first moves as commissioner was to bring the league more in line with the international standard, eliminating the shootout and having the referee keep the time on the field.
-In 2004, MLS also eliminated overtime and the three-plus-one substitution rule.
-This enabled teams to substitute three field players as well as an additional goalkeeper.
-"This decision reflects our focus on continuing our alignment with the world's game," said Garber at the time.
+Garber was appointed commissioner of Major League Soccer on August 4, 1999, succeeding Doug Logan.
+Early in his tenure, MLS adopted several rule changes intended to align the league more closely with international standards, including the elimination of the shootout and the use of the referee's on-field timekeeping In 2004, MLS eliminated overtime and the three-plus-one substitution rule.

-MLS growth

-Garber has emphasized gradual, sustained growth of the league over decades rather than attempting grandiose moves to win headlines.
-Before Garber came into the Commissioner's office, the league had only one team in its own stadium, Columbus Crew, whose Columbus Crew Stadium was built by Lamar Hunt in 1999.